penumbra-zone/web/README.md

 ## Documentation

-Package-specific documentation is available in the respective README.md

-More general documentation is available at [docs/README.md](docs/README.md)
+Package-specific documentation is available in each respective package.
+More general documentation is available in [docs](docs).

 ## Getting Started